tfcmahmoud/Authentication-System/README.md

 - Certificate validation is disabled for the SMTP service connection (for Gmail) to avoid potential issues.

 ## Error Handling
-- The API provides appropriate error responses for various scenarios such as invalid credentials, expired tokens, internal server errors, etc.
+- The system provides appropriate error responses for various scenarios such as invalid credentials, expired tokens, internal server errors, etc.

 ## Conclusion
-This API provides robust user authentication and account management features for web applications.
+This system provides robust user authentication and account management features for websites.
 It ensures security, reliability, and a smooth user experience.
+You can integrate these functionalities into your website to enable user registration, authentication, and password management.